ThePython10110/SoftwareOnMyComputer/README.md

 # Software On My Computer
 Literally just a(n incomplete) list of all the software (apps/VST plugins, etc.) I have on my computer (Windows 10).
-Everything is free (besides the games), and most of it is open-source.
+Everything is free (besides the games), and most of them (well, the apps, anyway) are open-source.
 None of the links are direct download links (or at least they weren't when I made this list).
 An asterisk (\*) means that it's open-source.

 <details><summary><h1>Apps:</h1></summary>